araujojr82/Graphics_Midterm/README.txt

 Author: Euclides Araujo

+PLEASE DON'T CHANGE THE VIPER AND RIDER MODELS!!
+Feel free to change the Battlestar Galactica model as you wish.

 User input keys:
-[CAMERA CONTROL]
-1-5: Select fixed cameras in the scene;
+Numbers 1-5: Select fixed cameras in the scene;

-C Key: Change the colour for the selected light;
+C Key: Change the camera over the “bridge” of the Galactica.
+(QUESTION 03) P Key: Change the target of the "bridge" camera.
+(QUESTION 03)
-Arrow Keys: Move the light in X, Y;
-[ and ] Keys: Move the light in Z;
-,(<): decrease the linear attenuation for selected light;
-.(>): increase the linear attenuation for selected light;

-[CAMERA CONTROL]
-Enter: Turn the wireframe mode on/off;
+SPACE: Start/Stop Moving the Raiders towards the Galactica.
+(QUESTION 04) V Key: Place the Vipers (on each time) behind the left landing bay.
+(QUESTION 05)
+ENTER: Hold to move the chosen Viper to the landing pod until its final position.
+(QUESTION 05)

 W,A,S,D,Q,E: Controls the camera position;
-I,J,K,L,U,O: Controls the acceleration of the camera;
-P: Stop all acceleration

 Config is divided in 3 files, the config.txt has the interface options, while the meshlist.txt. and objects.txt holds the meshes and objects, both uses spaces to separate the properties.

 meshlist.txt is composed of 1 mesh per line, and the line structure is: meshname  name_of_the_mesh_file1.ply